-Due to the decreased staffing this season we are not offering any online picture services.
+This season we are not offering any online picture services.
 Camp staff will share pictures on the Rotary Camp Facebook and Instagram pages.

 Please remember, a picture is a snapshot in time.
 It captures candid moments when individuals are not always smiling or looking at the camera.
 This does not mean your camper is not having fun at camp.
 If your camper is not having fun, we will contact you and talk about it.